 Getting started -- Rinse the cuttings in water after receiving them.
 If the cut end of the cuttings appear moist, let them sit a day at room temperature so that the ends dry out.
 This will help prevent them from rotting.
 If there are leaves at the top of the cutting, leave them on and cover them with a baggie or plastic wrap secured with a twist-tie.

 Pot size - Use a pot about 1-3 gallons (4-12 liters) in size, with drainage holes.

 Planting - Bury about 1/2 of the cutting in the soil.
 The cuttings may be marked as to which end goes down.
 They seem to root a little better when placed diagonally.
 If you have rooting hormone or anti-fungal powder, you may put it on the cuttings, but this is not necessary.

 Water the soil just enough so it is lightly moist throughout.
 Don't saturate the soil or the cutting may rot.
 I recommend using moisture meter, so you can ensure that the soil doesn't get too wet.

 Until they root, keep the pots between about 65° to 77° F (18-25°C).
 Avoid letting them get warmer than 80°F (27°C).
 A little cooler at night is ok.
 I recommend placing a minimum/maximum thermometer near the cuttings, since the temperature can vary in different parts of a room.

 After 4-6 weeks, gently tug on the cutting to see if it has rooted.
 Once it has rooted, punch a hole in the bag with a pen every day, and remove the bag after 10 days.
-Once new foliage appears, you may increase the watering.
+Once new foliage appears, you may increase the soil moisture.